Bigger Fish to Fry

 - Bad Route Road in Montana-where do you get the confidence to take that detour?

 - Duh Drive in Bethlehem, Pennsylvania-they say living there’s a no-brainer.
-Love this onet!
+I love this one!

 - Pillow Talk Court; only would you find a street name like this in Las Vegas.
 ‘Tis True!

-When I was pondering what to share in this week’s Blog, and what I would share about stress or how to reduce it, I thought I would think about how we refer to stress – any slangs out there.
-I also wanted to take a lighter approach because I have a few episode coming up on my Coach, Couch, and Coffee Radio Show with guest Dr. Markus Wettstein, Endocrinologist, (Part 1 airs 4/15 and Part 2 airs 4/29) where we take a more serious dive into the definition of stress, the different levels of stress and enlightening new data.
+When pondering what to share in this week’s Blog and what I would share about stress or how to reduce it, I thought I would think about how we refer to stress – any slang out there.
+I also wanted to take a lighter approach because I have a few episodes coming up on my Coach, Couch, and Coffee Radio Show with guest Dr. Markus Wettstein, Endocrinologist (Part 1 aired 4/15/2019 and Part 2 4/29/2019), where we take a more serious dive into the definition of stress, the different levels of stress and enlightening new data.

-Back to stress or “I am overwhelmed” slangs.
-When peeps over the generations have tried to express their frustrations with busyness or high-level of stress, they sure have used a few interesting idioms; many phrases of which the young’uns of today may be like – what???
+Back to stress or “I am overwhelmed” slang.
+When peeps over the generations have tried to express their frustrations with busyness or high-level of stress, they sure have used a few exciting idioms; many phrases of which the young’uns of today may be like – what???